ccatobs/MODBUS/README.md

 * Endianness of byteorder.
 * No locking mechanism applied for parallel reading and writing yet.

-## MODBUS REST API
+## The MODBUS REST API

-*this section is unter construction until we got a strategy how we will invoke the writer*

-Run the Rest API with the previously described MODBUS READER and WRITER: mb_client_reader.py, mb_client_writer.py need to reside in same directory, the same applies for the mb_client_config_<deviceID>.json and mb_client_mapping_<deviceID>.json files.
-An internal locking mechanism prevents reading and writing to the same device smulaneously.
+Run the Rest API with the previously described MODBUS READER and WRITER methods of the *MODBUSClient* class.
+An internal locking mechanism prevents reading and writing to the same device simulaneously.

-    python3 mb_client_rest_api.py --host <host> (default: 127.0.0.1) --port <port> (default: 5000)
+    python3 mb_client_RestAPI.py --host <host> (default: 127.0.0.1) --port <port> (default: 5000)

 Get a list of available APIs, type in the browser URL

-    10.10.1.9:5000
+    <host>:5000/docs#

 ![](pics/API_swagger_MODBUS.png)

-Alternatively, invoke the Reader in the terminal window:
+Alternatively, invoke cli command *curl* for the Reader:

-    curl 10.10.1.9:5000/modbus/read/<deviceID>
+    curl <host>:5000/modbus/read/<device>

-and the Writer (e.g. from nanten).
-The JSON comprises one to many {"parameter": "value"} pairs to be updated on the modbus device, where `<deviceID>` denotes the extention for each modbus device:
+and for the Writer:

-    curl 10.10.1.9:5000/modbus/write/<deviceID> -X PUT \
+    curl <host>:5000/modbus/write/<deviceID> -X PUT \
             -d 'payload={"test 32 bit int": 720.04, \
             "write int register": 10, \
             "string of register/1": "YZ", \
             "Coil 0": true, \
             "Coil 1": true, \
             "Coil 10": true}'

+The JSON comprises one to many
+{"parameter": "value"} pairs to be updated on the modbus device, where `<device>` denotes the extention for each modbus device:

 | Extension | MODBUS Device                     |
 |-----------|-----------------------------------|